h2oai/mlops-dai-runtimes/README.md

 `Release v0.0.5`.
 This step is not automated yet.

+### Release Lines

+Currently, we have two lines of releases:

+ - *DriverlessAI 1.7.x, bleeding edge*:
+ These releases are meant for the latest version of DriverlessAI and contains the most up to date version of the templates.
+ Git branch: `master`, release versions: `0.2.x`, immutable release branch
+ names: `release-2.0.x`.
+ - *DriverlessAI 1.6.x, LTS*:
+ These releases are meant to support the LTS branch of DriverlessAI marked as `1.6.x`.
+Changes in this branch **must not** break compatibility, so please keep the Terraform version fixed.
+ Git branch `support-1.6`, release versions `0.0.x`, immutable release branch
+ names: `release-0.0.x`.

 ### Upgrading Mojo2 Runtime

 To upgrade the mojo2 runtime dependency version, just edit the corresponding line in the